getodk/docs/docs/entities-intro.rst

 Why can't I just flow data from one form to another form?
 -----------------------------------------------------------
+TODO: focus on list of last state

 While flowing data between forms is intuitive and works really well for workflows with a baseline and one or more independent follow-ups, it can become difficult to use for more complex workflows that involve multiple steps.
-For example, imagine that you want to represent a workflow in which a tree illness is reported and then the tree is visited multiple times by different people for treatment or assessment until the illness is resolved.
+For example, imagine that you want to represent a workflow in which a tree disease is reported and then the tree is visited multiple times by different people for treatment or assessment until the disease is resolved.
 If you wanted a form to show the tree's current status, you would need to look up that value in the latest submission made about that tree that includes a status update.
 That involves writing an expression that considers submissions across multiple forms and means that those submissions need to all be accessible.

 Let's say you want to add a new form to your workflow and that this form needs to consider the status of trees.
 In a world where data flows directly from one form to another, you have to be careful to connect every single form that may capture status information to this new form (alternately you could make sure all submissions about a tree has a status but that also has downsides).
 If you forget one, your form will appear to work but may use the wrong status value.